Pope Francis visits Egypt amid tensions for Christians

 Francis is due to join Pope Tawadros II, head of Egypt's Coptic Orthodox Church, for a peace conference among Muslim and Orthodox Christian leaders, then to meet Tawadros II at the patriarch's residence.

-Francis is also expected to meet with Sheihk Ahmed el-Tayeb, the grand imam of al-Azhar, the premier seat of high learning among Sunni Muslims.
+Francis met with with Sheihk Ahmed el-Tayeb, the grand imam of al-Azhar, the premier seat of high learning among Sunni Muslims, according to a state TV broadcast.
 He would be the first pontiff to visit the institution since Pope John Paul II in 2000.

+The Pope and the Grand Imam are expected to speak at the closing of the International Conference for Peace, organized by Al-Azhar.

+Francis and Tawadros II are expected to pray at the Coptic cathedral that was bombed in December.
+The blast occurred at the church of St. Peter and St. Paul, attached to St. Mark's Coptic Orthodox Cathedral in Cairo's Abbassiya district.